 This year courses have included a termly primary RE network meeting, a day course for new RE coordinators.
-The Primary RE Network continues to grow in numbers with an average of 40 attendees at each session.

-The secondary RE network is organised in partnership with Calderdale and Leeds RE networks and open to teachers from all three local authorities.
-This has now grown in numbers from 3 delegates to 22 delegates.
+The secondary RE network is organised in partnership with Kirklees and Leeds RE networks and open to teachers from all three local authorities.

 A successful series of twilight webinars on subject knowledge of world faiths took place over the academic year and included guests from faith communities.
 These were held in cooperation with partner local authorities.
-In the coming year a full range of CPD and consultancy will be available through the Kirklees Learning Services Support Plan.
+In the coming year a full range of CPD and consultancy will be available through the Calderdale Strategic Improvement Plan.